kassidysharits1/Geomag_app/README.md

 uncertainty = Survey-level uncertainty value for the MagAnomaly data column (in units of nanotesla)

 ### Approach and process:
-The process of my work is shown both
+The process of my work is shown both in a jupyter notebook and .py file.
+If running in the terminal: python3 mag_plots.py